NewForce-at-Mountwest/foundations-course/chapters/ENVIRONMENT.md

 ### Slack Desktop Client

 Do not use the browser-based interface for Slack.
 Download and [install the client](https://slack.com/downloads).
-Let us know if you did not get an invitation to the Nashville Software School Slack organization, and we'll send you one immediately.
+Let us know if you did not get an invitation to the NewForce Slack organization, and we'll send you one immediately.

 ### Visual Studio Code